lightning-js/blits/README.md

 You may be wondering where the name Blits comes from?

-Firstly, it short, memorable and has a nice ring to it.
-The name is derived from the word "Blitz", which means Lightning in German.
-Additionally, "Blits" is a Dutch term (a significant portion of the Lightning Open Source teams is based in the Netherlands) used to showcase something great or simply refer to things that are cool.
+Firstly, it's short, memorable and just has a nice ring to it.

+"Blits" is a Dutch word (a significant portion of the Lightning Open Source teams is based in the Netherlands).
+It means _flashy_ and it's often used to for things that are _great_ or _cool_.

 Finally it's a nerdy reference to the computer term "Bit Blits" commonly used in graphics processing, for rapidly moving a block of data into memory - quite similar to what Lightning is doing 🙂

 Check out the [documentation](https://lightning-js.github.io/blits) to learn more.

+## Changelog

+The full Changelog can be found [here](./CHANGELOG.md)